Congress is holding emergency briefings on security after Minnesota shootings

 “Resources should not be the reason that a U.S. senator or congressman gets killed,” Murphy said.

+Trump said he had no plans to call Walz, describing the Democratic leader as “so whacked out.”

+“Why would I call him?
+I could call him and say, ‘Hi, how are you doing?’” the Republican president told reporters aboard Air Force One during an overnight flight back to Washington.
+“The guy doesn’t have a clue.
+He’s a mess.
+So I could be nice and call him, but why waste time?”

-Friends and former colleagues interviewed by The Associated Press described Vance Luther Boelter, the man accused of assassinating Hortman and her husband, as a devout Christian who attended an evangelical church and went to campaign rallies for Trump.
+Friends and former colleagues interviewed by The Associated Press described Vance Luther Boelter, the man accused of killing Hortman and her husband, as a devout Christian who attended an evangelical church and went to campaign rallies for Trump.
 Records show Boelter registered to vote as a Republican while living in Oklahoma in 2004 before moving to Minnesota, where voters don’t list party affiliation.
+His attorney has declined to comment.

 Smith talked to Lee outside a GOP conference meeting as soon as she arrived in Washington on Monday.
 “I would say he seemed surprised to be confronted,” she told reporters afterward.